loftwah/linux-for-pirates/README.md

 So hoist the mainsail and set course for the internet!
 With a web browser at yer fingertips, ye'll be able to explore a vast and ever-expanding world of information and resources.
 Arrrr!

+##### Document Object Model (DOM)

+The Document Object Model (DOM) be a programming interface for HTML and XML documents.
+It be a powerful tool that be used by web developers to create interactive web pages and web applications.

+In a pirate theme, ye can think of the Document Object Model as a ship that be used to explore the internet.
+Just like a ship be able to sail the oceans and explore new lands, the Document Object Model be able to explore a vast world of information and resources.

+##### Virtual DOM

+The Virtual DOM be a programming interface for HTML and XML documents.
+It be a powerful tool that be used by web developers to create interactive web pages and web applications.

+In a pirate theme, ye can think of the Virtual DOM as a ship that be used to explore the internet.
+Just like a ship be able to sail the oceans and explore new lands, the Virtual DOM be able to explore a vast world of information and resources.

 #### World Wide Web

 The World Wide Web (WWW) be a system of interlinked hypertext documents that be accessed via the internet.
 It be a vast collection of resources that be accessible from anywhere in the world, and it be used by billions of people every day to access information, communicate, and perform a wide range of tasks.